Bug0427/YomuLog/planningDocs/api.md

 - MangaDex API is free and open but has rate limits.
 - Requires handling paginated data and language filtering (e.g. English only).

+**Fallback Plan:**
+If MangaDex fails to return results, YomuLog should attempt to fetch data from alternate sources (planned feature).
+Users will see an error banner if no metadata is available, and affected titles may be moved to an "Unavailable Manga" list.

 ---

 ## 🔐 2.
 Supabase (Optional Sync Backend)

+**Status:** 🔄 In Progress

 **Purpose:**
 Used for cloud sync of liked manga, downloaded chapters, and user preferences.